( zsh zsh-lovers suite3270 icu yodl Cygwin Mirror Cygwin Time Machine (Cygwin-Legacy!!) (Cygwin-1.7!!) Cygutils )

 Currently I sync from

 NOTE: I am not allowing people to do recursive get's against the repository.
-There's over 20Gb of data there (and that's just the release directory!) and I do not intent people to use it as a syncing point.
+There's over 100Gb of data there (and that's just the 32-bit release directory!) and I do not intent people to use it as a syncing point.
 Use the setup program to get what you need.
 If I find in my logs you are doing a recursive get I will kill your session and ban your IP Address from the server.
 The virtual circa directories sit on kind of a union'd repository, so when you do a recursive get of one circa's release directory you are actually getting ALL of the time machines files, not just the ones you think you are getting.
 Eventually I'll fix this with real file intersections, but not just yet.
 You may contact me about special considerations, but otherwise I will proactively patrol the servers access.
-Keep in mind that I'm on a crappy little 6M/768K ADSL line and my uplink will saturate pretty quickly, which means you will be waiting a very, very long time!
+Keep in mind that I'm on a crappy little 15M/1.9M ADSL line and my uplink will saturate pretty quickly, which means you will be waiting a very, very long time!

 I created my own mirror because I found that I might un-install/re-install several packages during various tests and waiting for the packages to download got a little tedious at times (eg: reloading things like gcc, emacs, etc).
 I could have simply downloaded it to my test system directly and then reloaded, but some of my testing tends to be a little destructive of the system and might corrupt the downloaded packages, so mirroring Cygwin while I'm asleep seemed appropriate (besides the speed of my internal network is much faster than my DSL line to the 'Net).
 I make this mirror available in the highly unlikely situation that the other 30 or so official mirrors are down (ya, right :-)

-Additionally, I have been keeping every version of all packages starting back on April of 2002 (or possibly November 2001 .. not sure about this ..).
+Additionally, I have been keeping every version of all packages starting back on April of 2002 (or possibly November 2001 .. not sure about that ..).
 I've also been archiving all setup.ini, setup.hint and md5.sum files for all packages since March 2003.
 If you need a specific version of these files, I might be able to provide it to you.
 Why?
 Well, if you work for a company who wants to maintain a specific "version" of Cygwin, then keeping and using an older setup.ini, and the corrosponding packages, would really be useful.
 As for myself, I feel that change is good and the latest "version" of Cygwin is more likely to provide a better working environment and the latest fixes.

 In setup, enter "ftp://www.fruitbat.org/pub/cygwin" as a User URL in the "Choose a Download Site".